Automattic/jetpack/projects/plugins/search/readme.txt

 - Customizer: Fixes the issue where search results are not loaded in customizer.
 - Instant Search: Fix error message styling in Instant Search overlay.
 - Search: hide meters etc for Classic Search.
+- Fixed readme and descriptions for Free tier support and new pricing.

 == Testimonials ==